gabrielfalcao/bose/functional_tests/doc_tests/test_multiprocess/multiprocess.rst

 ..
 Note ::

-   The run() function in :mod:`bose.plugins.plugintest` reformats test result output to remove timings, which will vary from run to run, and redirects the output to stdout.
+   The run() function in :mod:`psychoacoustics.plugins.plugintest` reformats test result output to remove timings, which will vary from run to run, and redirects the output to stdout.

-    >>> from bose.plugins.plugintest import run_buffered as run
+    >>> from psychoacoustics.plugins.plugintest import run_buffered as run

 ..